bryanling1/Tutorials/MasterTheCodingInterview.md

 Some courses have prerequisite courses.
 This is express as a piar i.e. [1,0] which indicates you must take course 0 before taking course 1.

-Given the total number of courses and an arra o f prerequisite piars.
+Given the total number of courses and an array of prerequisite pairs.
 Return if it is possible to finish all courses.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/dPJcwzM/image.png" alt="image" border="0"></a>